ian-shuman/albedo/README.md

    * Inputs: Data frame which is the output of R/Fig1_script.R.

    * Outputs: No data outputs saved.
-All panels represented in Figures 5-6 and S6-S7 in Shuman et al. (in prep) are plotted but not explicitly saved.
+All panels represented in Figures 5-6 and S6-S7 in Shuman et al. (in prep) are plotted and saved to a user-specified directory.
 We recommend saving the workspace image of the R environment to avoid re-running this computationally intensive script.

 # Third-Party Data Availability